Mallick17/AWS-CCP/README.md

 ---

+## Terms
+### Agility
+- Agility refers to the ability to rapidly and efficiently respond to changing business needs and market conditions.
+It involves the capability to quickly deploy, scale, and adapt applications and services.
+Agility allows organizations to be more responsive, iterate faster, and seize opportunities in a dynamic and competitive landscape.
+It is achieved through the use of cloud technologies, such as automation, DevOps practices, and scalable infrastructure, which enable faster development, deployment, and delivery of software solutions.
+- In our case, the application deployment time has been reduced from 1-2 weeks to 2-3 days as a demonstration of improved agility.
+The AWS cloud allows for quick provisioning of resources as needed, which dramatically reduces the time to deploy new applications.
+This allows organizations to innovate more quickly and react to changes faster.
+It significantly reduces the risks associated with over-provisioning or under-provisioning and allows companies to be more responsive to the needs of their business.

+### Elasticity
+- Elasticity refers to the capability to automatically and dynamically scale computing resources up or down based on demand.
+It allows organizations to quickly and efficiently adjust the allocation of resources, such as processing power, storage, and memory, to match fluctuating workloads.
+Elasticity ensures optimal resource utilization, cost-efficiency, and the ability to handle varying levels of demand without manual intervention, providing scalability and responsiveness to changing workload requirements.
+It's more about handling changes in workload based on demand.

+### Flexibility
+- Flexibility refers to the ability to easily adapt and adjust computing resources, services, and configurations to meet specific business requirements.
+It allows organizations to choose from a wide range of options for infrastructure, storage, networking, and application services, tailoring them to their needs.
+Flexibility enables scalability, customization, and the ability to optimize resources based on changing demands and evolving business objectives.

+### Resilience
+- Resilience refers to the ability of a system or infrastructure to withstand and recover from failures, disruptions, or unexpected events.
+It involves designing and implementing measures to ensure high availability, fault tolerance, and data redundancy.
+AWS offers features like data replication, automatic backups, and load balancing to enhance resilience.

+---
 Weak Points
 - Conc on Authorization and Authentication
 - Conc on Security OF the Cloud and Security IN the Cloud.
 - Agility, Elasticity, Flexibility